whage/whage.github.io/_posts/2023-12-10-accidentally-deleting-a-prod-db.md

 The second stupid thing I did was using the same MariaDB credentials when setting up my local DB.
 I just took the prod docker-compose.yml file unaltered and used it, the MariaDB credentials were set there as environment variables for the DB container.
+I thought, "of course I'll change that later, just have it running already".
-So now it was possible to accidentally talk to the prod DB through localhost AND authenticate using the same credentials.
+I didn't change it, so now it was possible to accidentally talk to the prod DB through localhost AND authenticate using the same credentials.
 What could go wrong?

 Now for the third thing.
 There was no DB schema description or DB initializer script anywhere in the docs or the source, so I decided to get the schema from the prod DB without any data using this: